-Figure the amount of advance EIC to include in the employee's pay by using the tables that begin on page 27 of Publication 15-T. There are separate tables for employees whose spouses have a Form W-5 in effect.
-See page 3 of Publication 15-T for instructions on using the advance EIC payment tables.
+Figure the amount of advance EIC to include in the employee's pay by using the tables that begin on page 62.
+There are separate tables for employees whose spouses have a Form W-5 in effect.
+See page 38 for instructions using the advance EIC payment tables.

-The amount of advance EIC paid to an employee during 2009 cannot exceed \$1,826.
-If during the year you have paid an employee total wages of at least \$35,463 (\$40,463 if married filing jointly), you must also stop making advance EIC payments to that employee for the rest of the year.
+The amount of advance EIC paid to an employee during 2010 cannot exceed \$1,830.
+For example if during the year you have paid an employee with one child total wages of at least \$35,535 (\$40,545 if married filing jointly), you must also stop making advance EIC payments to that employee for the rest of the year.

 Paying the advance EIC to employees.
 An advance EIC payment is not subject to withholding of income, social security, or Medicare taxes.
-An advance EIC payment does not change the amount of income, social security, or Medicare taxes that you withhold from the employee's wages.
+An advance EIC payment does not change the amount of income, social security, or Medicare taxes you withhold from the employee's wages.
 You add the EIC payment to the employee's net pay for the pay period.
 At the end of the year, you show the total advance EIC payments in box 9 on Form W-2.
 Do not include this amount as wages in box 1.

 Employer's returns.
 Show the total payments you made to employees on the advance EIC payments line (line 9) of your Form 941 (line 8 of Form 944).
 Subtract this amount from your total taxes on line 8 (line 7 of Form 944).
 See the separate Instructions for Form 941 (or the separate Instructions for Form 944).
-Reduce the amounts reported on line 15 of 2008 Form 941 (line 17 of 2009 Form 941) or on appropriate lines of Schedule B (Form 941), Report of Tax Liability for Semiweekly Schedule Depositors, by any advance EIC paid to your employees.
+Reduce the amounts reported on line 17 of 2009 Form 941 (line 15 of Form 944) or on appropriate lines of Schedule B (Form 941), Report of Tax Liability for Semiweekly Schedule Depositors, by any advance EIC paid to your employees.

 Generally, employers will make the advance EIC payment from withheld income tax and employee and employer social security and Medicare taxes.
 These taxes are normally required to be paid over to the IRS either through federal tax deposits or with employment tax returns.
-For purposes of deposit due dates, advance EIC payments are treated as deposits of these taxes on the day that you pay wages (including the advance EIC payment) to your employees.
+For purposes of deposit due dates, advance EIC payments are treated as deposits of these taxes on the day you pay wages (including the advance EIC payment) to your employees.
 The payments are treated as deposits of these taxes in the following order: (1) income tax withholding, (2) withheld employee social security and Medicare taxes, and (3) the employer's share of social security and Medicare taxes.

 Example.
 You have 10 employees, each entitled to an advance EIC payment of \$10.
-The total amount of advance EIC payments that you make for the payroll period is \$100.
+The total amount of advance EIC payments you make for the payroll period is \$100.
 The total amount of income tax withholding for the payroll period is \$90.
 The total employee and employer social security and Medicare taxes for the payroll period is \$122.60 (\$61.30 each).

-You are considered to have made a deposit of \$100 advance EIC payment on the day that you paid wages.
+You are considered to have made a deposit of \$100 advance EIC payment on the day you paid wages.
 The \$100 is treated as if you deposited the \$90 total income tax withholding and \$10 of the employee social security and Medicare taxes.
 You remain liable for depositing the remaining \$112.60 of the social security and Medicare taxes (\$51.30 + \$61.30 = \$112.60).

 Advance EIC payments more than taxes due.
-For any payroll period, if the total advance EIC payments are more than the total payroll taxes (withheld income tax and both employee and employer shares of social security and Medicare taxes), you may choose either to:
+For any payroll period, if the total advance EIC payments are more than the total employment taxes (withheld income tax and both employee and employer shares of social security and Medicare taxes), you may choose either to: